metno/lard/docs/INTEGRATION_TESTS.md

         // with them
         let client = reqwest::Client::new();

-        // Use helper fucntion `ingest_data` to send a request with the obsinn message generated
+        // Use helper function `ingest_data` to send a request with the obsinn message generated
         // by `ts` to the ingestion endpoint let ingestor_resp = ingest_data(&client, ts.obsinn_message()).await;
         // Assert success response from ingestion